AustinCodingAcademy/student-gitbook/intro-to-web-dev.md

 CDNs allow developers to use specific keywords to implement previously created CSS without having to write thousands of lines of CSS.

 ![Responsive Grid](./images/responsive_grid.jpg)

 ---
-#### Bootstrap

-We'll be using Bootstrap, the most popular responsive grid system.

-[Bootstrap]

-If you'd like to do a deep dive into what Bootstrap can do, hit [this link]((https://www.bootstrapcdn.com/)).

----